-The whole set is quite compact and unassuming.
+The whole straw building set is quite compact and unassuming.
 A medium-sized cardboard box with, well, plastic straws.
 And little jacks-like connectors.
 Granted they are sturdy straws.
 But still, just straws.

 But Oh, how many castles, houses, and other fun structures have been built with this set!